otrv4/otrv4/otrv4.md

 reasons.
 Mainly, OTRv4 aims to be a protocol that is easy to implement in today's environments and within a year.
 Current quantum resistant algorithms and their respective implementations are not ready enough to allow for this implementation time frame.
-As a result, the protections mentioned in the following paragraphs only apply to non-quantum adversaries.
+As a result, the properties mentioned in the following paragraphs only apply to non-quantum adversaries.

 The only exception is the usage of a "brace key" to provide some